Prostitution in Turkey: Sex work

 The sex industry in Turkey takes many forms, including escort prostitution, street prostitution, and prostitution conducted in brothels.
 More specifically, brothels (genelevler), are state-run, with bodyguards appointed by the police.
 As of 2011, there were about 56 state-licensed brothels.It is estimated that the Turkish sex market includes about 100,000 (legal and illegal).
 While the sex trade takes many forms, those who work as indoor prostitutes have more advantages than those who engage in street prostitution.
 This may be attributed to the fact that those who work outdoors are prone to be robbed, harassed, and sexually abused.
 While indoor prostitution poses a better option, to work indoors, women must be registered, unmarried, and over the age of eighteen.

 In addition, women once registered are unable to work outside of the sex industry unless they receive approval from the police.
 Although the state-run brothels were initially created to regulate the spread of venereal diseases, they now pose a threat to infringing the rights of sex workers.
 Once women register as sex workers, they are required to register their home address, allowing the police to raid their homes at any moment.
 Not only do they give up their privacy, but registered sex workers also live in a constant fear of their neighbors and family members finding out their profession, due to the stigma surrounding sex work in Turkey.

 A 2010 survey of registered sex workers revealed that 66% were single, 8% married, and 26% were previously married.
 And on average 25% of registered women completed primary school while only 10% completed middle school.
 Furthermore, a lack of childcare services and low income contributed to the reasons why many sex workers resorted to sex work.
-While sex workers are currently being portrayed by the media as "entrepreneurs" and "seekers of happiness," these statistics reveal how the majority of prostitutes were forced into the sex market as a result of various socio-economic factors.
+While sex workers are currently being portrayed by the media as "entrepreneurs" and "seekers of happiness," these statistics reveal how the majority of prostitutes felt they had to get into the sex market as a result of various socio-economic factors.